kaitcham/jobster/README.md

 ## Description

-Jobster is a fullstack application that allows it's users to manage their jobs applications.
+Jobster is a fullstack application that allows it's users to manage their job applications.

 ## Live Demo